Zero-Shot Image Classification Using Coupled Dictionary Embedding: Problem Formulation and Technical Rationale

 Within this paradigm, ZSL can be performed by a two stage estimation.
-First the visual features can be mapped to the semantic space and then the label is estimated in the semantic space.
+First the visual features can be mapped into the semantic space and then the label is estimated in the semantic space.
 More formally, we want to learn the mapping $\phi:\mathcal{F}\rightarrow\mathcal{A} $ which relates the visual space and the attribute space.
 We also assume that $\psi:\mathcal{A}\rightarrow \mathcal{Y}$ is the mapping between the semantic space and the label space.
-The mapping $\psi$ can be as simple as nearest neighbor, assigning labels according to the closest semantic attribute in the semantic attribute space.
-Having learned this mapping, for an unseen image one can recover the corresponding attribute vector using the image features and then classify the image using a second mapping $\bm{y}=(\psi\circ \phi)(\bf{x})$, where `$\circ$' represents function composition.
+The mapping $\psi$ can be as simple as nearest neighbor, i.e., we assign labels according to the closest semantic attribute in the semantic attribute space.
+Having learned this mapping, one can recover the corresponding attribute vector for an unseen image using the image features and then classify the image using a second mapping $\bm{y}=(\psi\circ \phi)(\bf{x})$, where `$\circ$' represents function composition.
 The goal is to introduce a type of bias to learn both mappings using the labeled dataset.
 Having learned both mappings, ZSL is feasible in the testing stage.
 Because if the mapping $\phi(\cdot)$ can map an unseen image close enough to its true semantic features, then intuitively the mapping $\psi(\cdot)$ can still recover the corresponding class label.
-Following our example, if the function $\phi(\cdot)$ can recover that an unseen image of a zebra is ``horse-like'' and ``has stripes", then it is likely that the mapping $\psi(\cdot)$ can classify the unseen image.
+Following our example, if the function $\phi(\cdot)$ can recover that an unseen image of a zebra is ``horse-like'' and ``has stripes'', then it is likely that the mapping $\psi(\cdot)$ can classify the unseen image.
+Our core idea is to benefit from coupled dictionary learning~\cite{yang2010image} to model these mappings.